log2(8)

 imported_data <- c("10", "20", "30", "> 50", "40", "N.A.", "60 (unsure)")

-# this will generate a warning
+# the following will generate a warning

 imported_data <- as.numeric(imported_data)